Strategic Plan Priority Areas of Focus

 How will your project idea go through the infrastructure prioritization process?

-1. Any community member - through a variety of methods - submits a project idea to City Planning.
+1. Any community member - through various methods - submits a project idea to City Planning.
 These ideas are then grouped by type and sent to the responsible department. (e.g., Park improvements go to the Parks and Recreation Department.)

-3. Plans are incorporated into the Citywide Five-Year Capital Infrastructure Planning Outlook that summarizes the funding needs for the projects in each department plan.
-Once the Five-Year Capital Infrastructure Planning Outlook is adopted, the City will post a public report detailing each community’s priorities, along with which projects were included in the plan.
+3. Plans are incorporated into the Citywide Five-Year Capital Infrastructure Planning Outlook, which summarizes the funding needs for the projects in each department plan.
+Once the Five-Year Capital Infrastructure Planning Outlook is adopted, the City will post a public report detailing each community’s priorities and which projects were included in the plan.

 For more information about the CIP, visit the CIP webpage and refer to A Citizen’s Guide to Infrastructure by the City of San Diego.
 To learn more about how the CIP budget is developed, visit the CIP budget webpage.